13 behaviors that great managers exhibit

 9. Find a balance between teaching and facilitating

 The key to being a good manager is knowing when to teach and when to facilitate.
 Teaching typically involves telling or giving someone answers based on your knowledge.
 Facilitating is more about asking questions to help someone come up with their own answer, helping them be proactive.
-Good managers can do both, and know when to use one or the other.
-There are times where you will need to share some expertise and teach, and others when you need to only ask questions and facilitate self-discovery.
+Good managers can do both and know when to use one or the other.
+Sometimes you will need to share some expertise and teach, and others when you need to only ask questions and facilitate self-discovery.

 10. Publicly recognize employees during team meetings

-At a cadence that feels right for the size of your team and frequency of team meetings, highlight a team member who has gone above and beyond.
-You could ask them to share how they achieved success so that the whole team can learn.
+At a cadence that feels right for the size of your team and the frequency of team meetings, highlight a team member who has gone above and beyond.
+You could ask them to share how they succeeded so the whole team can learn.
 Be sure to provide praise in a way that allows for multiple definitions of achievement – from smashing goals to uncovering valuable lessons.

 11. Send care packages when someone is unwell

 People can feel guilty for being out of the office due to sickness.
-Sending them a care package or even a card encourages them to focus on getting better, rather than feeling guilty or stressed about missing work.
+Sending them a care package or card encourages them to focus on getting better rather than feeling guilty or stressed about missing work.
 They’ll know you’re thinking about them and genuinely care about their wellbeing.

 12. Give effective feedback

 Effective employee feedback is timely, specific, and focused on future behaviors.
 This is true whether the feedback provided by managers is positive or critical.
-Good managers also take the time to prepare for giving feedback and are conscious of how the mindset of the receiver will influence how feedback is accepted.
-When managers give team members feedback they can learn from, they’re more likely to view the feedback process positively and grow as a result.
+Good managers also take the time to prepare for giving feedback and are conscious of how the receiver's mindset will influence how feedback is accepted.
+When managers give team members feedback they can learn from, they’re more likely to view the feedback process positively and grow.